Getting to the heart of a film steeped in old mindsets and lost ideologies meant to suppress

 But what made Slumdog Millionaire a masterpiece was its honesty; the character wasn’t only moral, but the story was more authentic.
 Thematically, both films exist in the same universe but from a different perspective.
 The White Tiger’s lead also gets his rags-to-riches story, but at the cost of his soul.
 That price, that soul, is where I find myself struggling.
 Both stories feature leads that are educated, hopeful and innocent, but while one never loses his way, the other turns to corruption, stealing, lying and murdering.
 Halwai’s journey to get rich in India sounds all too American.

 Overall, The White Tiger is a film that I loved more than hated.
 Despite my internal conflict, this film painted quite a powerful portrait of inequality and corruption that is worth watching, a compelling cinematic story.
-Everything from the sharp camera work to the confidently directed foundation and the strong acting performances make this film worthwhile.
+Everything from the sharp camera work to the confidently directed foundation and the strong acting performances makes this film worthwhile.
 Most importantly, the film breaks the language barrier, with Hindu and English both piquing curiosity among American audiences.
 It is a tale rich with culture and heart, but maybe–maybe?—not quite enough heart.